Category: All posts

 psql "$CONNECTION_STRING" -c "GRANT ALL ON SCHEMA public TO public;"

 RTABench includes query performance results in its output.
 Each query is run three times and performance is reported one line per query, one value per issuance.
 Output should be scanned for errors and warnings that invalidate the results.
 Usage of unsupported features, such as continuous aggregates on TimescaleDB Apache 2 or hypertables on Vanilla Postgres may also be reported as an error.
+Results should be sanity checked with our public RTABench reports.

 For fun, you can upload the benchmark output files to an LLM and have a conversation.
 We were particularly amused at how excited Claude got by Tiger Cloud’s millisecond latency after seeing the Vanilla Postgres results:

 Microsoft often recommends Azure Data Explorer for time-series workloads because of its rich user experience and optimizations for high-volume, timestamped data.
-We didn’t run that benchmark at this time because RTABench doesn’t yet support Kusto Query Language (KQL), although the non-standard query language might be a compelling reason to keep time-series workloads in Postgres.
+We didn’t run that benchmark at this time because RTABench doesn’t yet support Kusto Query Language (KQL).
+Although the non-standard query language might be a compelling reason to keep time-series workloads in Postgres.

 This benchmark makes the broader point clear.
 If you’ve been held back by slow queries, storage tradeoffs, or the limitations of the Apache 2 Edition on Azure Database for PostgreSQL, Tiger Cloud changes what’s possible on Azure.
 You get: